Frequently Asked Questions

 Is there a PowerShell Module for Chocolatey?

-It was NEVER a PowerShell module, it just used PowerShell as a programming language and was meant to be a CLI app.
+Even through it was originally written in PowerShell, Chocolatey was NEVER a PowerShell module, it just used PowerShell as a programming language and was meant to be a CLI app.
 I bolded this so it might get read twice. ;)

 I'm running into some issue with Chocolatey, packaging, or something else.